c6o/docs/content/app-service.md

     traxitt install {manifest.yaml}

 This command installs an application using the specified `manifest.yaml` file.
-This does not run the application, simply moves it to the installed state so that it can be configured.
+This does not run the application, simply moves it to the `installed` state so that it can be configured.
 Returns the name of the unconfigured application as in the manifest.

 > Do we specify the name of the instance of the app here so we can configure and install multiple?

-### Configure Application
+### Configurure Application

-    traxitt configure {application} {values.yml}
+    traxitt launch {application} {values.yml} {name}

 The user can configure the application with the supplied values file, or get input from the CLI to fill in configuration parameters.
+Once configured the application is in the `configured` state

 ### Run Application

+    traxitt run {name}

+Run the application by name that is ready to run (configured).

+### Launch Application

-    traxitt run {application}
+    traxitt launch {application} {values.yml} {name}

-This runs a configured application with a specified name.
-If no name is supplied one is generated and returned.
+Configure and run an application in one step.

+> Do we need a separate configuration state for the application?
+That is, it is configured, ready to run, but not running?

 ### Stop Application

     traxitt stop {application}

-This stops an application moving it to the configured state.
+This stops an application moving it back to the `configured` state.
 This may involve deleting it from Kubernetes.

 ### Uninstall Application